Im-Madhur-Gupta/maverick/README.md

 ### **Current Progress**
 #### Backend
-1. Created an agent with selectable personas:
+1. Create an agent with selectable personas:
    - `MOON_CHASER`: Focuses on short-term gains from meme coins with high volatility.
    - `MEME_LORD`: Prioritizes meme popularity on Farcaster.
    - `WHALE_WATCHER`: Tracks and mimics strategies of large traders.